How to choose the best sole trader business bank account

 How do you open a business bank account?

-These days, most banks let you start a business account application online.
+These days, most banks let you apply for a bank account online.
 That said, while the process is not too dissimilar to opening a personal account, it tends to be a bit more involved.

-Some banks may require you to do a phone or in-branch interview to complete your application.
+Some banks may require a phone or in-branch interview to complete your application.
 In addition, alongside your personal information, you’ll also need to provide some information about your business.

 Different banks ask for different things.
 That said, you can broadly expect to be asked for the following: